ShrimpCryptid/Secret-Hitler-Online/DEVELOPMENT.md

 This will start the backend server at [`http://localhost:4040`](http://locahost:4040) by default.
 You need to include `DEBUG_MODE=1`, otherwise the CORS policy will block access from the frontend.

+**Every time you make changes to Java files, you'll need to stop and restart the development server.**

 (TODO: Add a gradle run configuration for running locally)

 ### Running frontend server